 Diagnosing Burning Feet

-In a few people whose burning feet is sudden, rapidly worsening, or has no explainable cause, further testing may be needed to make a correct diagnosis.
+In a few people whose burning sensation is sudden, rapidly worsening, or has no explainable cause, further testing may be needed to make a correct diagnosis.
 These tests may include:

-- Laboratory tests.
-Sometimes, tests of blood, urine, and/or spinal fluid may be suggested to help diagnose the cause of burning feet.
+Laboratory tests.
+Sometimes, tests of blood, urine, or spinal fluid may be suggested to help diagnose the cause of burning feet.
 Vitamin levels can be checked with a simple blood test.

-- Nerve biopsy.
-Very rarely, a doctor may suggest cutting out a piece of nerve tissue, and examining it under a microscope.
-A nerve biopsy is not recommended for the vast majority of people with burning feet.
+Nerve biopsy.
+Very rarely, a doctor may suggest cutting out a piece of nerve tissue and examining it under a microscope.